minoobeyzavi/A-Study-of-IPTV-Interactive-Services-and-Implementation-of-a-Typical-Service/README.md

 The ability to facilitate the provision of e-commerce via an IPTV platform helps to enhance the overall revenue stream of service providers.
 Security measures that apply to PC based e-commerce also apply to IPTV-commerce.
 This is an ideal application for people who are not comfortable with using their PC to buy online.

+#### IPTV Social Networking

+The popularity of Internet based social networking sites has grown rapidly over the past couple of years.
+IPTV facilitates the expansion of the phenomena of social networking onto the television.
+Implementing a social networking environment on a TV set requires specialized software on both the IPTVCD and the backend servers.

+Typical features supported by this type of interactive IPTV application range from buddy lists that allow IPTV subscribers to view what their friends are watching on television to real-time chatting while watching the same program.

 #### Weather Forecast

 Many IPTV network operators provide viewers with access to the weather forecasts information.
 IPTV based weather application is similar to weather applications that are designed to work on a PC but it is TV based.
 With this service you can have dynamic weather information right on your TV screen.
 This fun-to-use application provides current conditions and forecasts, as well as localized and accurate weather information for wherever in the world.
 More advanced versions might also provide the subscriber with, severe weather alerts for upcoming extreme weather conditions, updated each hour, including hourly forecasts and information for the next hours and days, animated radar and satellite images, videos, and even interactive weather maps.